Kocal/blog/_posts/2022-01-07-doctrine-setmaxresults-and-collections-associations-are-on-a-bot.md

 ### Keep the control

-If you don't want to use the Doctrine's `Paginator` to keep the control - or if you don't find logical to use a _paginator_ to fetch only 1 element -, then you can use 2 separate SQL queries:
+If you don't want to use the Doctrine's `Paginator` to keep the control (or if you don't find logical to use a _paginator_ to fetch only 1 entity), then you can use 2 separate SQL queries:

 ```php {7,9-12,14,17}
 $qb = $entityManager->createQueryBuilder()